+14 trees have been allocated a Retention Value of Priority for Retention51 trees- Consider for Retention

+5 trees -Consider for Removal

+10 trees Priority for Removal

-14 trees have been allocated a Retention Value of Priority for Retention 51 trees- Consider for Retention 5 trees -Consider for Removal 10 trees Priority for Removal proponent agrees to undertake the measures as recommended in the revised Arborist report prepared by Integrated Vegetated Management, including the retention of trees 1-36, 38-55, 61-66, 68-87 (Total 68 trees) Further investigation in the form of exploratory root trenching should be undertaken to determine the extent of root spread and the impact of the proposed development on Trees 20-36, 38-55, 61- 66, 69-74 (47 trees).
+In response to the Marrickville Council concerns about removing the trees they also identified 14 trees with high landscape significance only 4 were given by ICM a Priority Retention.
+The AMP Statement of Commitment states "The proponent agrees to undertake the measures as recommended in the revised Arborist report prepared by Integrated Vegetated Management, including the retention of trees 1-36, 38-55, 61-66, 68-87 (Total 68 trees) Further investigation in the form of exploratory root trenching should be undertaken to determine the extent of root spread and the impact of the proposed development on Trees 20-36, 38-55, 61-66, 69-74 (47 trees).
 Trees 48 and 57 have structural defects and are to be removed."